shaloo/docs.arcana/docs/ca/integrate/web.md

 ## Advanced

-Besides `sendTransaction`, the SDK also supports other wallet functions such as `bridge` and `transfer`.
+The SDK supports `eth_sendTransaction` for basic transfers.
+It also offers chain abstracted `bridge` and `transfer` operations.

 ### Bridge

-Use  `bridge` function to transfer tokens across different blockchain networks in a chain abstracted manner.
+Use the `bridge` function to get tokens on any chain.

-If no `chain()` is specified, then the current chain in the wallet EOA is used.
+Chain abstraction uses your allowed funds from other chains to complete the transfer.

+The function uses your current chain when you don't specify a `chain()` parameter.
 This is effectively swapping tokens on the current chain.

 ```js
 await ca.bridge().token("pol").amount(10).chain(137).exec();
 ```
 ### Transfer

-The `transfer` function uses unified balance and chain abstraction under the covers to let the user spend on the destination chain.
-It uses the allowance setup and availability of funds in the source chains to make the final transaction on the specified destination chain.
+The `transfer` function lets users spend on any chain using unified balance.
+It uses your allowed funds from other chains to complete the transfer.

 ```js
 await ca.transfer().to("0x...").amount(5).chain(10).token("eth").exec()